Back to Blog

 Backtesting Trains: Strategy Logic Validation

-Backtesting tells you whether a set of rules has had a statistical edge in the past.
+According to Investopedia's definition, backtesting tells you whether a set of rules has had a statistical edge in the past.
 You define precise entry and exit conditions (e.g., "Buy when the 9 EMA crosses above the 20 EMA on the daily chart"), run them over years of historical data, and receive objective performance metrics: win rate, average win/loss ratio, maximum drawdown, and total return.

 What it cannot train: Backtesting cannot teach you how to handle hesitation, fear, or the temptation to break your own rules.
 It cannot simulate a market structure event that surprised the algorithm.
 And critically, it is vulnerable to curve fitting — unconsciously tuning your rules until they fit past data perfectly, producing statistics that look impressive but collapse the moment you trade them forward.